How to Learn Jazz Guitar – The Definitive Guide

-If you wait to move on from your foundational techniques, you’ll never build the ability to improvise.
+If you wait to move on from foundational techniques, you never build the ability to improvise.

-So, the lesson to learn is that chords, scales, and arpeggios are important, but only if you practice applying them to improvisational, musical situations.
+The lesson to learn is that chords, scales, and arpeggios are important, but only if you apply them to musical situations.

-When I was first studying jazz guitar I got a lot of advice that went like this:
+When I started to learn jazz guitar, I got a lot of advice that went like this:

-“Learn all the possible scales, chords, and arpeggios.
+“Learn all possible scales, chords, and arpeggios.
 That’s the way to play jazz guitar.”

 Wow, that’s not bad.

-If I just put the time in and learn all of these technical items I’ll sound like Joe Pass.
+If I just put the time in to learn these items I’ll sound like Joe Pass.